In this chapter we will get a grasp on the fundamentals of what a fake door test is and the basics of how they work.

 One example of this would be if you already had a successful product in the market, but there is an opportunity to develop a new variation of it, it could be a different colour or size.
 Using on-brand tests would allow you to test the demand for this new version based on people already familiar with the existing product.
 Allowing you to develop a business case on if this version should be developed or not.

-Whether using on or off-brand testing you will always need to have GDPR compliant privacy policies and imprints.
-This means, whichever brand you use on the face of the landing page, your real and main brand will always be visible in other areas.
-We’ve also found the imprint to be the 2nd most clicked item on our landing pages.
+Whether using on or off-brand testing you will always need to have GDPR-compliant privacy policies and imprints.
+This means, whichever brand you use on the face of the landing page, your real and main company, i.e. the legal entity will always be visible in other areas such as the imprint.

 Not having laser focussed test parameters